The School That Trains for Service..

 2. There were areas with no or poor internet signal.
 As students and teachers became mobile, everywhere and anywhere became the new classroom / class time.
 Students attend classes while in a car travelling to somewhere, on the beach, in a bus, on the farm, in the province, everywhere.
 Parents take their children on vacation destination and still attend online classes !
 Wow !

-3. Online activities became more attractive.
+3. Online academic activities became more attractive.
 Online games are played anytime and anywhere as well.
 Nobody needs bulky a PC, heavy laptops and other gadgets to play addictive online games and activities.
-This takes the toll on school children.
+This takes the heavy toll on school children.
 And they succumb easily!

 5. Missing personal touch.
 Although Google Classroom allows video class meeting where everyone in class can interact, there is a missing 'magic'.
 The smiles, the laughter, the scent, the classroom noise, activities, school affairs, everything, it seems !